Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 So I enlist the help of several outside sources.
 One of our favorites is Schoolhouse Teachers.
 They have art and photography classes for children.
 We also love Music in our Homeschool to expand their music appreciation.
 And for Art Appreciation, we do the free monthly lessons from Enrichment Studies.
 Those combined give them a solid foundation for the arts.

-Of course, if they are more interested in one area and wish to study it further, we have also used online lessons.
+Of course, if they are more interested in one area and wish to study it further, they have the option to take virtual music lessons or online singing lessons.
 My daughter has taken online violin lessons through a CD course and my oldest son has taken piano through Hoffman Academy.
 As a musician myself, I do not see this as the best way to improve their abilities, but I do see it as a stepping stone and cheaper than private lessons.
 Plus, we don’t have to worry about wasting all that time in the car driving back and forth if they decide they don’t like it.

-If you have a child that is extremely interested in a particular art form, or displays a gift or shows a desire to be better, private lessons are definitely the way to go.
+If you have a child that is extremely interested in a particular art form like children’s piano lessons, or displays a gift or shows a desire to be better, private lessons through a private woodwinds teacher or private arts teacher are definitely the way to go.
 My oldest was able to take private guitar lessons a few years ago and he grew so much in his musical ability.
 I couldn’t believe the difference in him.
 We are looking into private art lessons for our daughter now, as she is displaying a gift for drawing and wants to improve.

 Although private lessons can be pricey, they are definitely the best way to get that one-on-one attention your budding artist might need to excel in their form.
 And if you live near a larger city, you could probably find lessons during the day that won’t interrupt your evenings!